Editorial cartoonist

 Because an editorial cartoonist expresses an idea visually, with little or no text or words, it can be understood across many languages and countries.
 A strong tradition of editorial cartooning can be found throughout the world, in all political environments, including Cuba, Australia, Malaysia, Pakistan, India, Iran, France, Denmark, Canada and the United States.

-In the United States, there are more than a hundred published editorial cartoonists, from both sides of the Republican-Democrat divide.
+Overview

+The traditional and most common outlet for political cartoonists is the pocket cartoon, which usually appears on the editorial page or the front news page of a newspaper.
+Editorial cartoons are not usually found in the dedicated comics section, although certain cartoons or comic strips (such as Doonesbury) have achieved crossover status.

 In India, the most common and popular form of political commentary is the pocket cartoon.
 R. K. Laxman, Sudhir Dar, Mario Miranda, E. P. Unny, Shekhar Gurera, Ajit Ninan are some of the popular editorial cartoonists, through their daily pocket cartoons.